derektypist/voting-app/README.md

 ## Technologies

-This project uses Bcrypt, Mongoose, Express
+This project uses Bcrypt, Mongoose, Express.
+Uses iFrame for the Share Button on Facebook.

 ## Credits